saptarshibasu/azure-study/README.md

 * Inbound communication with a Standard SKU resource fails until you create and associate a network security group and explicitly allow the desired inbound traffic
 * Virtual Network is tied to a specific region and a specific subscription

-### Azure Bastion

-* Azure Bastion is a fully managed platform PaaS service from Azure that is hardened internally to provide you secure RDP/SSH connectivity
-* Azure Bastion is deployed per virtual network
-* Workings of Azure Bastion
-  * The Bastion host is deployed in the virtual network
-  * The user connects to the Azure portal using any HTML5 browser
-  * The user selects the virtual machine to connect to
-  * With a single click, the RDP/SSH session opens in the browser
-  * No public IP is required on the Azure VM.
-* NSGs are required on target subnets to allow RDP/SSH from Azure Bastion only
-* With Azure Bastion we get RDP/SSH session over TLS on port 443 enabling you to traverse corporate firewalls securely
-* Azure Bastion is deployed in a dedicated subnet which must be named as AzureBastionSubnet.
-This subnet must be at least /27 or larger
-* Azure Bastion needs a static public IP (Standard SKU)

 ### Hybrid Connectivity

 * Hybrid (local datacenter and Azure Virtual Network) connectivity options -